lukeingalls/lukes-mighty-gif/readme.md

 # This is a pausible gif webcomponent

-It's built buy [luke](https://twitter.com/luke_n_ingalls) so that you could use an api similar to the HTMLMediaElement to treat gifs like videos rather than images.
+It's built by [luke](https://twitter.com/luke_n_ingalls) so that you could use an api similar to the HTMLMediaElement to treat gifs like videos rather than images.

 You can install the project via [npm](https://www.npmjs.com/package/lukes-mighty-gif) with